-School of Medicine fully re-accredited for the maximum period of eight-years from the Liaison Committee on Medical Education (LCME)
+School of Medicine fully re-accredited for the maximum period of eight-years (through 2024) from the Liaison Committee on Medical Education (LCME)

 What is LCME?